sebmellen/GettingBetter/README.md

 Incremental improvement is powerful, and all great successes have been built incrementally, in one form or another.
 Don't be afraid of starting small — if you do, you will have already taken a step that most won't:

-> Asked how it could be that God often showed himself to people in the olden days while nowadays nobody ever sees him, the rabbi replied: "Nowadays there is now longer anybody who can bow low enough." ~ **Carl Jung**, *Man and His Symbols*
+> Asked how it could be that God often showed himself to people in the olden days while nowadays nobody ever sees him, the rabbi replied: "Nowadays there is now longer anybody who can bow low enough." ~ Carl Jung, *Man and His Symbols*

 ### Getting Started

-As of now, getting better exists only as a blog post guide (available here), and a loose schema definition (available here).
+As of now, GettingBetter exists only as a blog post guide (available here), and a loose schema definition (available here).
 Ultimately, the goal is to develop it into a simple web-app that anyone can use to generate and keep track of their microsystems.